ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

       than the DJI F450 Flamewheel - inexpensively.
    #.
 Although it's a small copter the Flip is powerful and agile enough
       to use FPV video and/or a GoPro Camera and brushless gimbal.
    #.
-Here is a link to the :ref:`Hoverthings Flip Sport Quadcopter Wiki Build Page <hoverthings-flip-sport-quadcopter>` using a Pixhawk
+Here is a link to the :ref:`Hoverthings Flip Sport Quadcopter Wiki Build Page <hoverthings-flip-sport-quadcopter>` using a Pixhawk flight controller.
-      or PX4 flight controller.

       .. image:: ../images/FlipPX41.jpg
           :target: ../_images/FlipPX41.jpg